ChilledCosmonaut/JourneyThroughSpace/README.md

 This gives the Player more variable approaches on how to turn the tide in battle!
 Is a more defense strategy necessary or can a trap be set up, in which the enemies step?

-Furthermore the game is programmed for Windows by utilizing OpenGL and other supporting libraries.
+Furthermore, the game is programmed for Windows by utilizing OpenGL and other supporting libraries.